watem-sedem/watem-sedem/docs/choices.rst

 Most model choices are boolean options and can be enabled in the .ini-file with '1' and disabled with '0'.
 However, some options expect a string value.
 The possible strings are described together with the model option.
+Two large groups of model choices can be distinguished: 'User Choices' and 'Output choices'.
+The User choices describe how the model will run: which options and/or extensions of WaTEM/SEDEM are used?
+The output choices describe which output that must be generated.

 User Choices
 ************